By Sue Brooks, M.A., L.P.C.

 Many of us are feeling traumatized recently due to a variety of concerns beyond our control, be they political or weather related such as Hurricane Harvey.
 Accept that the fight and flight part of your nervous system has been activated and is on high alert.
 It’s biology.

 To activate the rest and digest part of your nervous system (the parasympathetic nervous system), do 3 to 10 really deep inhalations and exhalations.
 Yawn.
 Relax your tongue.
 Wiggle your jaw.
-Again, until you really feel it.
+Do it gain, until you really feel it.

 To feel present, experience your senses.
 Look around.
 What colors and shapes do you see?
 What sounds do you hear?
 What is the taste inside your mouth?
 What smells?
 Touch something.
 Is it rough, smooth, hot, cold?
 Feel your toes inside your shoes or the ground under your feet.